 Malcolm was a National Hunt Amateur Jockey at the age of 23, and later in life went on to be a designer and builder of stables and other buildings for the racing industry in Newmarket.
-Malcolm has been a tour guide at the National Stud since 1995 and was also previously a tour guide for the National Horseracing Museum.
+Malcolm is our longest serving tour guide, having taken up guiding in 1995, and so can tell a story or two!

 Wendy’s stepfather was a National Hunt trainer – he was a Grand National winner and also formed 4 champion jockeys, including Dick Francis.
 She was married to a trainer in France and worked for the French racing authorities and the Bloodstock sales.
 On her return to England she started a catering company and was based at the Jockey Club Rooms for 15 years.

 Nigel started his racing career at 14 riding for Fulke Walwyn.
 He rode a number of winners over fences and on the flat as an amateur.
 He has served in the Military, on Stud Farms in New Zealand, the US and the UK and train privately at Stetchworth Park Stud.
 He is a member of the TBA Council and won the TBA Dominion Prize for services to Racing and Breeding.

 Welsh by birth and optician by profession, Gaynor rode before she could walk and is fiercely passionate about all things equine.
 She fell in love with Newmarket when she came to the races 24 years ago and has now lived here for several years.
 She has been racing around the world, including Australia, France, Dubai and Wales!